rancher-sandbox/rancher-desktop/docs/preferences.md

 ### Allow collection of anonymous statistics to help us improve Rancher Desktop

-This option allows Rancher Desktop to collect various usage metrics.
+This option allows Rancher Desktop to collect information on how you interact with the Rancher Desktop application.
+Information such as what workloads you run are not collected.

 ## Kubernetes Settings